alex-savin/hassio-addons-test/emporia/README.md

 ## Authors & contributors

-The original setup of this repository is by [Alex Savin][alex-savin].
+The original setup of this repository is by [Alexander Savin][alex-savin].

 For a full list of all authors and contributors, check [the contributor's page][contributors].